-About half the states have statutes (laws written by state legislators) specifying when and how landlords may legally enter rented property.
-(See State Laws on Landlord’s Access to Rental Property for details.)
-In some states, your right to privacy may instead be the product of judge-made law and will be contained in court opinions issued by your state’s appellate courts.
-And, in some states, you’ll find that neither the legislators nor the judges have made law that protects the privacy rights of tenants.
+About half the states have statutes on landlord's access to rental property specifying when and how landlords may legally enter rented property.
+In some states, your right to privacy may instead be the product of judge-made law and will be contained in court opinions issued by your state's appellate courts (instead of laws written by state legislators).
+And, in some states, you'll find that neither the legislators nor the judges have made law that protects the privacy rights of tenants.
 (In this event, your only hope is that your state constitution includes a broad right to privacy, which you can cite if you need to press the point with your landlord.)

 Keep in mind that you can bargain for privacy protection if your state has no statute.
 During lease negotiations, simply ask the landlord to include a reasonable clause covering reasons for entry, amount of notice, and time of entry.
 A sample is provided below.

-Entry by the Landlord.
-Landlord or his agent will not enter Tenant’s home except to deal with an emergency; to make necessary or agreed repairs; to supply necessary or agreed services; or to show the unit to potential purchasers, tenants, or repair persons.
-Unless there is an emergency, Landlord will give Tenant at least 24 hours’ written notice of the date, time, and purpose of the intended entry and will schedule entries during normal business hours, Monday–Friday.
+Sample Lease Clause: Entry by the Landlord.
+Landlord or Landlord's agent will not enter Tenant's home except to deal with an emergency; to make necessary or agreed repairs or improvements; to supply necessary or agreed services; or to show the unit to potential purchasers, tenants, or repair persons.
+Except in cases of emergency, Landlord will give Tenant at least 24 hours' written notice of the date, time, and purpose of the intended entry.

 Landlords can always enter your rental unit under certain situations:

 Most state access laws require landlords to give you 24 hours' to two days' notice before entering your rental unit in nonemergency situations.
 A few states simply require landlords to provide "reasonable" notice.